davidvuong/mongoose-mutex/README.md

 Note that this should be considered an upper bound for the time a task may take - you should not risk having a task still underway when the time limit is reached, as then another mutex may be granted access and you'll have two instances of that task being run simultaneously, which removes the point of using the mutex entirely.
-See the caveats section for more details.

 Also note that the time taken to claim mutual exclusion is INCLUDED in the time limit.
 That is, the time limit doesn't start ticking once `mutex.promise` is resolved, but rather when